NVMeTCP-IP Core for 25G Datasheet

 7

-Remark *(1): Estimated Read performance is the performance in our test environment.
-The real performance depends on the resource of the target system.
+Remark *(1): Estimated read performance is the result in a specific test environment.

 TCP/IP